-Joint information from KTH and the relevant unions concerning the 2019 salary review
+Joint information from KTH and the relevant unions concerning salary review

-It will soon be time for the annual salary review.
 As an employee at KTH you are entitled to a salary dialogue with your closest manager.
-The salary dialogue should focus on your work performance during the past year in relation to current salary criteria.
+The salary dialogue should focus on your work performance during the past salary review year in relation to current salary criteria.
 During the dialogue, you have the opportunity to explain your work and contributions.
 It is important that you and your manager are well prepared to ensure a good salary dialogue.

 What characterizes a good salary dialogue?